TejasNarkhede/SmartReply/docs/INSTALLATION_AND_SETUP.md

 ### Frontend Issues
 1. **API Connection Failed**
    - Solution: Verify backend is running and API URL is correct
-   - Check API key in frontend `.env` file
+   - Check CORS configuration in backend

-### Extension Issues
-1. **Extension Not Loading**
-   - Solution: Check Chrome extension settings and reload

-2. **Gmail Integration Not Working**
+2. **Material UI Components Not Loading**
-   - Solution: Verify permissions and reload the extension
+   - Solution: Verify all MUI dependencies are installed correctly
+   - Check for version conflicts

 ## Troubleshooting
 For additional help: